percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 ### MDD

-An MDD forwards RTP flows between endpoints in the conference while performing per-hop authentication of each RTP packet.
+A Media Distribution Device (MDD) forwards RTP flows between endpoints in the conference while performing per-hop authentication of each RTP packet.
 The MDD may need access to one or more RTP headers or header extensions, potentially adding or modifying a certain subset.
 The MDD will also relay secured messaging between the endpoints and the key management function and will acquire per-hop key information from the KMF.
 The actual media content **MUST NOT** not be decryptable by an MDD, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.

 An endpoint's ability to join a conference hosted by an MDD **MUST NOT** alone be interpreted as being authorized to have access to the E2E media encryption keys, as the MDD does not have the ability to determine whether an endpoint is authorized.